hargoniX/master/thesis/thesis.typ

 c' " " overline(a) " " p_overline(a) " " overline(x) " " overline(t')_n \
 $

-The last remaining construct is definitions.
+The last remaining construct are definitions.
 Because we only consider definitions with type arguments grouped in the beginning, they are of the shape
 $
 & definition c : (overline(a) : Type u) -> beta where \